Analysis | Advocates to Education Department: Tell schools to focus relief funding on students with disabilities

 The “petition for guidance” being filed requires, by federal regulation, that the department respond within 90 days, and the petitioners said they hope department officials will include teachers and other student advocates in their deliberations.

 The $1.9 trillion American Rescue Plan Act provides $122.7 billion to K-12 schools, with the provision that they must use 20 percent of these funds for programs that address learning loss.
-The remaining funds can be used for purposes including hiring additional teachers and other staff and reducing class sizes.
+The remaining funds can be used for purposes including hiring additional teachers and other staff members and reducing class sizes.

 The Rescue Act also provides $3 billion in additional 2021 funding for the Individuals With Disabilities Education Act (IDEA), the federal law that mandates all children receive a free and appropriate education and any related services through an Individualized Education Plan.